How to Plan for IT Equipment Decommissioning

 Deinstallation: Each device must be completely uninstalled, accounted for and secured to ensure no data may be leaked or equipment may be misplaced or stolen.
 Often times, ITAD providers will supply you with hard drive security bins to store any loose media storage devices to guarantee their security.

 Data Destruction: Devices ranging from cell phones, to tablets, to PCs, even printers all must be completely wiped of data or destroyed to ensure nothing is retrievable.
 Hard drive shredding can often be done onsite right at your facility or equipment can be securely transported offsite to undergo wiping or shredding at the vendor’s facility.
-It’s important to make sure the vendor follows the National Institute of Standards and Technology (NIST) Special Publication Series 800-88, which is the industry recognized standard for complete data sanitization and destruction, higher than the U.S. Department of Defense Sanitizing (DoD 5220.22-M) standards that many non-certified companies reference.
+It’s important to make sure the vendor follows the National Institute of Standards and Technology (NIST) Special Publication Series 800-88 for all hard drives and solid state drives, which is the industry recognized standard for complete data sanitization and destruction, higher than the U.S. Department of Defense Sanitizing (DoD 5220.22-M) standards that many non-certified companies reference.
 It’s also important to use certified providers, whether to the R2 certification, e-stewards certification, or both, to ensure they are implementing secure processes and procedures verified by third-party audits that guarantee all equipment is being handled securely, not just taking their word for it.
 This step is crucial when accounting for proprietary data protection or privacy legislation compliance in heavily regulated industries such as financial services and healthcare.